-Inference, function, and big picture questions together make up over half of the passage-based questions on the test.
+Inference, function, and big picture questions together make up nearly half of the Reading questions on the test.
 This means that fully understanding the main points made in the passage before you read the questions will help you to answer them much more efficiently.

 Pay Attention to Details

-Little detail questions make up a significant part of the passage-based reading questions, so you should also be prepared to get very specific with your answers.
+Little picture questions make up a significant part of Reading questions, so you should also be prepared to get very specific with your answers.
 Sometimes the questions students miss are the ones that seem easy.
 They’ll breeze right by them and make a silly mistake.
 Don’t let that happen to you!

 This is also important because inference skills are critical on the test.
 With most inference questions, it comes down to finding the right keywords in the passage and matching up details to draw conclusions.
 This requires an eye for small details as well as awareness of the overall structure of the passage.

 Don’t Worry About Rarer Question Types (Unless You’re Shooting for a Perfect Score)